List of Blade Runner characters: Rick Deckard

 Rick Deckard is a "blade runner", a special agent in the Los Angeles police department employed to hunt down and "retire" replicants.
 His ID number is B-263-54, which is stated twice in both the 1992 Director's Cut and the 2007 Final Cut of the film.

 He is the protagonist of Blade Runner, the narrator in its original theatrical release, and appears in Blade Runner 2049.
 He was played by Harrison Ford.

-In the first film, Deckard reluctantly comes out of retirement to carry out an assignment by Captain Harry Bryant to kill four out of six replicants in a renegade group from the off-world colonies — two of whom died upon arrival: Roy Batty, Zhora, Leon, and Pris.
+In the first film, Deckard reluctantly comes out of retirement to carry out an assignment by Captain Harry Bryant.
+His task is to kill the surviving four out of a renegade group of six replicants from the off-world colonies: Roy Batty, Zhora, Leon, and Pris.
 He administers the Voight-Kampff test on Dr. Eldon Tyrell's assistant, Rachael, and concludes she is a Nexus-6 replicant since the test takes much longer than normal.
 Rachael denies it by showing a picture of her as a young child, but Deckard explains to her that she has been implanted with memories from Tyrell's niece.
 He tries apologizing to her, but Rachael leaves in tears.
 Later on in the film, Deckard falls in love with her, which she acquiesces to.

 In both the Director's and Final Cuts of the film, Deckard daydreams about a unicorn.